SGNL-ai/adapter-template/README.md

 - Bearer Token
 - OAuth2 (Client Credentials Flow)

-Basic Auth credentials and Bearer tokens are passed directly to the adapter in a `GetPage` request.
+Basic Auth credentials and Bearer tokens are passed directly to an adapter in a `GetPage` request.

-OAuth flows are performed by the ingestion service which then will pass a token to the adapter for use in constructing requests to the SoR.
+OAuth flows are performed by the ingestion service which then will pass a token to an adapter for use in constructing requests to the SoR.

 #### Authorization

-Ensure that the credentials being passed to the adapter have proper authorization to access the entities that need to be retrieved.
+Ensure that the credentials being passed to an adapter have proper authorization to access the entities that need to be retrieved.
 For example, this may require setting the `scope` of an OAuth2 token.

 #### API Restrictions

 The request restrictions for each entity.
 For example,

 - **Page size limits.** For paginated APIs, this is the maximum number of results that can be returned in a single request.
 - **Filters.** Responses can be filtered to return a subset of objects or fields.
-These are features of the SoR API which can be leveraged by the adapter server, if needed.
+These are features of the SoR API which can be leveraged by an adapter server, if needed.
 - **Results Ordered.** Are the results of the response ordered by some field?
 If so, take note of the field.
 Ordered results provides an optimization, but is not required.

 **WARNING:**

 Do not assume the results are ordered unless the API explicitly states that they are.
 An incorrect assumption will cause data to be synced into SGNL incorrectly.

-A gRPC request to the adapter server contains the above information.
-The adapter server uses this information to construct an appropriate request to the SoR.
+A gRPC request to an adapter server contains the above information.
+An adapter server uses this information to construct an appropriate request to the SoR.

 ### 3. Understanding this Template

-A simplified flow chart of an incoming gRPC request to the adapter server is shown below:
+A simplified flow chart of an incoming gRPC request to an adapter server is shown below:

 ![Adapter Flow](docs/assets/adapter_flow.png)